Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 9. About us and features section on site.

-10. Links to social media sites.
+10. Links to external social media sites.

 #### Design

 - **Structure**

-  - A simple design structure with a fixed dropdown menu and page navigation to allow easy navigation throughout site.
+  - A simple design structure with a fixed dropdown menu and scroll arrows to allow easy navigation throughout the site.

 - **Colour scheme**